-How it uses HPC: This lab’s supercomputer, the Tianhe-1A, is one of the 100 most powerful in the world.
+The National Supercomputing Center lab at the National University of Defense Technology in Tianjin houses supercomputer Tianhe-1A, one of the 100 most powerful in the world.
 A jack of all trades, it routinely handles more than 1,000 jobs per day.
 One of its more interesting ongoing tasks, though, is simulating and optimizing construction projects.
 It helps identify ideal building materials and manage how they’re transported to the construction site; the computer also ensures the crews use the power grid efficiently.

 The supercomputer’s planning prowess has eco-friendly and budget-friendly implications: “[Big] data-based modeling of a subway project can reduce construction costs by 10 to 20 percent,” said Meng Xiangfei, head of the Center’s applications department.

 HPC systems are essentially normal computers on steroids.
 They’re massively powerful — some supercomputers work more than a million times faster than a desktop — and all that power doesn’t just allow engineers and researchers to tackle complex problems.
 It’s also lucrative.
 In a cryptocurrency context, HPC systems essentially print money.
 The larger world of commerce isn’t so different; HPC systems give businesses a commercial edge when it comes to product development and day-to-day agility.

 It would take months to fully explain the internal workings of bitcoin, the original and most famous cryptocurrency.
 In an HPC context, though, the key thing is that bitcoin must be “mined.”
 In a digital context, mining is less about pickaxes than solving complex computational math problems on the bitcoin network.
 Every time a computer solves one, an algorithm mints fresh bitcoin and deposits it in the computer owner’s account.